 The Santa Monica Quantitative (SMQ) Alpha Score seeks to measure the market implied discount rate (in excess to risk free rates) that is embedded in the price of a company's stock.
-To determine the Alpha Score for a given company, the company's future cash flows are estimated through a forward-looking discounted free cash flow ("FCF") model that takes into account each firm's current balance sheet composition, returns on capital, and normalization assumptions that include excess returns on capital approaching industry average levels over a long-term horizon.
+To determine the Alpha Score for a given company, the company's future cash flows are estimated through a forward-looking discounted free cash flow ("FCF") model that takes into account each firm's current balance sheet composition, dividend payout, earnings growth, and normalization assumptions that include certain financial metrics approaching industry average levels over a longterm horizon.
 The market price of the stock of each firm is used to solve for the discount rate that is required to equate future modeled cash flow streams to current equity value.